 High-demand postcode areas for context.
 Same methodology as the yield ranking above.

 Premium Cornish postcode areas yield less on long-term letting because buyers are pricing in amenity, scarcity of coastal stock, and multi-decade capital growth, not the current rent roll.
-The holiday let column changes the picture materially in some of these areas: a coastal cottage running at reasonable occupancy through the April-to-October season can close a meaningful portion of the yield gap against the inland leaders, though it does so with more operational work and more seasonal revenue risk.
+The holiday let column changes the picture in some of these areas: a coastal cottage running at reasonable occupancy through the April-to-October season can close a meaningful portion of the yield gap against the inland leaders, though it does so with more operational work and more seasonal revenue risk.

 What the Ranking Does Not Show